top of page

 Preparation is all about getting your house in order, so to speak.
 During this phase, agency owners must take a hard look at their businesses to identify strengths and weaknesses and often make difficult decisions about how best to optimize them before going to market.

 Prior to that, however, they need to perform an honest self-assesment of their role as sellers.
-That’s why the first step is:
+This process occurs in three steps:

 Determine Your Goals

-People often think selling an insurance agency is purely transactional, but that couldn’t be farther from the truth.
-Most agency owners have spent their lives building these businesses from the ground up, and their social lives often revolve around the business.
-Such personal integrations can make the process of selling an insurance agency more emotional than owners often expect, which is why it’s critical to know what you plan to gain from this transaction.
+First-time sellers often underestimate the emotional weight of M&A transactions, but the reality is that these are difficult decisions.
+Most agency owners have spent their lives building these businesses from the ground up, and their social lives often revolve around it, too.
+Such personal integrations make it essential to know what you plan to gain from the process of selling an insurance agency.

 Agency owner goals vary depending on the individual, but the most common reasons we see are:

 • Transfer Ownership.
-The owner is ready to move on and wants to facilitate ownership of the agency to a buyer they think will respect the legacy of the agency.
+The owner is ready to move on and wants to facilitate the transfer of agency ownership to a buyer they think will respect the legacy they’ve built.

 • Retirement.
 The owner wants to settle down and live their life post-work.